- Referee: Mike Dean

 An explanation for this is that somewhere in the 2008/2009 season, Mike Dean started to give Tottenham a lot of free kicks for innocuous challenges and only gave free kicks/bookings to Tottenham for the more serious fouls – although despite the higher FPB Tottenham exhibit [in the 2008/2009 and 2009/2010 seasons] they still get booked less than their opposition under Mike Dean.

 Above we can see a breakdown of the booking information for Tottenham Hotspur under Mike Dean.
-We can see that Mike Dean fairly consistently books Tottenham’s Midfield and defence at some point in the second half – although this has shown a different trend [last season] as Mike Dean booked them earlier in the match and less.
+We can see that Mike Dean fairly consistently books Tottenham’s Midfield and defence at some point in the match and this is trending earlier in the match over the last few seasons.
 We can also see in the 2010/2011 season a few very late bookings going in for substitutes and the Goalkeeper.

 Let’s move on now to check out how Mike Dean performs against selected teams in the EPL: